Voltaic arc, sometimes referred to as plasma, what is it?

-The electrical spark can take place in any electrical insulator ( be it plastic, SF6, mineral oil, and even air or a vacuum).
+The electrical spark can take place in an electrical insulator ( be it plastic, SF6, mineral oil, and even air or a vacuum).
 A dramatic electrical arc, with which we are all familiar with, is lightening, where the insulator is the air.

-This natural phenomenon of arcing or sparking was first scientifically described by Sir Humphry Davy, in an 1801 paper published in William Nicholson’s Journal of Natural Philosophy, Chemistry and the Arts.
+This natural phenomenon of arcing or sparking was first scientifically described by Sir Humphry Davy, in an 1801 paper published in William Nicholson’s Journal of Natural Philosophy, Chemistry, and the Arts.

 Today this natural phenomenon is very well understood and has a vast variety of applications.
 Many technologies using plasma have been developed over the last 200 years to help us in everyday life.

-Lets look at some of the applications of electric arcs, they are used in
+Let us look at some of the applications of electric arcs, they are used in

 - Welding, for industrial applications